Legendstyler00/pvparena2.0/doc/modules.md

 Anyway, don't hesitate to test legacy modules by yourself, a big part of them work normally or have trivial issues.
 Obviously if you encounter one, you can [report it](https://github.com/Eredrim/pvparena/issues) 😉

-### What happened to ArenaBoards, AutoSneak, AutoVote or BattlefieldGuard?
+### What happened to ArenaBoards, AutoSneak, AutoVote, BattlefieldGuard, Factions, FixInventoryLoss or MatchResultsStats?
 These modules either used discontinued features (like arena rounds) or their features have been integrated in core of PVPArena plugin.